 First, the tax bill is likely to impact research into how to promote well-being.
 By imposing an excise tax on net investment income of wealthy universities, legislation could make it more difficult for many schools to diversify their student bodies and support research, including into how to enhance personal and national happiness.

-The proposed legislation runs counter to the lessons the research of positive psychologists offers.
 The proposed legislation also runs counter to the lessons the research of positive psychologists offers.
 Altruism is a virtue central in the field.
 The changes to the standard deduction, along with major changes in estate taxes, would erode an important incentive to make charitable contributions that help others, something that researchers have linked to the “Helper’s High,” the pleasure a donor gets from extending aid to others.

 Given the finding that participation in organized religious life enhances social relations and a resulting sense of well-being, tax policy changes, by chipping away at contributions to religious organizations, including evangelical churches, could undermine how people achieve a sense of meaning.
 Scholars have also identified meaningful work as central to the pursuit of happiness.
 The proposed legislation, by holding out the hope of fostering capital expenditures, might accelerate the technological changes, such as the impact of self-driving cars and AI, already making meaningful work scarcer for millions of Americans to achieve.